hyperledger/indy-hipe/text/error-handling/README.md

 ## Categorized Examples of Errors and (current) Best Practice Handling

 The following is a categorization of a number of examples of errors and (current) Best Practice handling for those types of errors.
-The new `problem-report` message type is used for some of these categorizes, but not all.
+The new `problem-report` message type is used for some of these categories, but not all.

 ### Error While Processing a Received Message